felbinger/AdminGuide/README.md

 ### Contribution Guidelines
 * Web Services are exposed to `[::1]:8000`
-* Environment Variables are in an env_file (and not in the `docker-compose.yml`) with the following format:
+* Secret Environment Variables are in an env_file (and not in the `docker-compose.yml` itself, to prevent leaks) with the following format:
   ```shell
   # .servicename.env
   KEY=value